-With the increase in foreclosures, more and more houses are available for purchase through auctions.
-Most often foreclosure auctions are held on the steps of a court, and prospective buyers are not allowed into the house before making an offer.
+After a foreclosure, the house may become available for purchase through an auction.
+Most often foreclosure auctions are held at a courthouse and prospective buyers are not allowed into the house before making an offer.
 Additionally, the houses available at auction are generally only advertised for a week before the auction.
 As with any auction, you are bidding against other people, so the price of the house depends on who else is bidding.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified real estate lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local real estate attorney to discuss your specific legal situation.